 Finally, it’s important for people who make decisions about your program or policy to be bought into the feedback initiative.
 They have great power to make decisions about what your organization does and how they do it.
 They can incorporate feedback into strategic decisions.
 Building their trust and commitment to the feedback process can make it more likely that they will do so.

 We often say that buy-in is step 0 – it has to happen first, but it also has to happen continually.
-Securing initial buy-in from start is a necessary (but not sufficient!) condition for the success of any feedback loop.
+Securing initial buy-in from the start is a necessary,but not sufficient, condition for the success of any feedback loop.
 But as contexts and conditions change, it’s important to revisit the buy-in step, and ensure that new and continuing stakeholders feel invested in the feedback process.

-Next month, tune is as we discuss the second step in a closed feedback loop: design!
+Next up: read about the second step in a closed feedback loop: design!